SmartFoodTracker/SmartFoodTrackerAndroid/Readme.md

 * `FragmentInitInfo.java`: A collection of `FITFragment` information needed to properly initialize a fragment.
 * `.common`: Contains all the utility code shared among multiple screens.
 * `.inventory`: Contains the code for the different inventory related screens.
+* `.recipes`: Contains the code for the different recipes related screens.